cocodins/easy/README.md

 4. Play with it 🤓

 ## What I Learn from this Project
-On my journey to building this project I learned a few things and I ran into some problems like:
+On my journey to building this project I learned a new things like:

-1. Implement NuxtJS on prouction mode
+1. Basic machine learning
-2. Integrate tailwind with NuxtJS project
+2. Code AI with python
-3. Make entering animation when object on view port using `Srcroll Observer`
-4. Using proxy on axios
-5. Learn how to deploy NuxtJS App on [Vercel](https://vercel.com/)
-6. Can't use module @nuxt/content on vercel, my guest is vercel dosen fully suppport and optimize with all nuxt module
+3. Implemeneting Tensorflow and keras
+4. Basic object detection
+5. Basic object classifications